segmentio/segment-docs/src/getting-started/03-planning-full-install.md

 - Form Submitted
 - User Signed Up

-While the list above represents a small portion of the total user actions you _could_ track, it gives a list focused on your top business objectives.
+While this list represents a tiny fraction of the user actions you _could_ track, it gives a list focused on your top business objectives.
 This helps break up the huge project of data collection into smaller chunks.

+## Check if a Business Spec meets your needs

+Segment maintains several "Business Specs", which are recommendations based on your type of business that give recommendations on what to track, what additional traits or properties to collect, and how to format them.
+The two most common are the B2B (business-to-business) Spec, Ecommerce Spec, and our Mobile and Video specs.

+If these specs meet your business needs, you're in luck!
+These specs are built into our tracking plan templates, so you don't need to start from a blank slate.

+### B2B Spec

+If your organization sells a product or service to other businesses, you might have different analytics and marketing needs than most companies.
+You need to understand your customer behaviors both at the user-level, and also at the company or team-level.
+You can read more about [how Segment thinks about B2B tracking](https://segment.com/academy/collecting-data/tracking-plans-for-b2b-companies/), and [read more about the B2B Spec](/docs/connections/spec/b2b-saas/).

+### Ecommerce Spec

+If your organization sells products online, the E-commerce Spec covers the customer's journey as they browse your store, click on promotions, view products, add those products to a cart, and complete a purchase.
+It also provides recommendations about off-page interactions, including interactions with email promotions, coupons, and other systems.
+You can read more about [why companies need an Ecommerce Spec](https://segment.com/blog/2014-08-28-ecommerce-analytics-story/), read more about [Ecommerce tracking plans](/docs/protocols/data-quality/ecommerce-tracking-plan/), and dive directly into our [Ecommerce Spec](/docs/connections/spec/ecommerce/v2/).

+### Mobile Spec

+The native Mobile Spec is a common blueprint for the mobile user lifecycle.
+The Spec outlines the most important events for mobile apps to track, and automatically collects many of these events when you use the [Segment Android and iOS SDKs](/docs/connections/sources/catalog/#mobile).
+Read more about the [benefits of the native mobile spec](/docs/connections/spec/native-mobile-spec/), or read through [the Native Mobile Spec](/docs/connections/spec/mobile) directly.

+### Video Spec

+Segment's video spec helps you understand how customers engage with your video and ad content, including playback events, types of media displayed, and performance metrics.
+You can [read more about our Video Spec](/docs/connections/spec/video/).

 ## Decide what to collect

 With your business objectives documented and mapped to user actions, it’s time to build standards that you can use when deciding what to track.
+With your stakeholders, make a list of the actual events (page or screen views, and user actions) that you want to track.
+Think about all of the ways your users can interact with your site or app

-Our most successful customers limit their tracking plan to a small number of core events, adding many properties that provide context about those events.
+When you're first starting out, we recommend that you limit your tracking plan to a few core events, but add lots of properties to provide context about them.
 We generally see more success with the “less is more” philosophy of tracking data, but you might also decide to take a more liberal “track more and analyze later” approach.
 Like everything, each alternative has pros and cons that are important to consider especially as it relates to your company’s needs.

-TODO: this doesn't actually give an action they can do, or explain what would be in a collection standard? did we miss a bit when importing?
+If you're having trouble starting out, we recommend that you look at our free [Tracking Plan spreadsheet template](https://docs.google.com/spreadsheets/d/1ZHGfNrCxBQbEyevmVxNoU0DGjb8cJMro1iwIRZLWjPw/view) for inspiration.
+(We'll talk more about Tracking Plans [below](#whats-a-tracking-plan).)

 ## Create naming conventions